MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/survey-analytics-powerbi.md

 ### Surveys

-The Survey page in the report displays insights of the surveys created in Dynamics 365.
+The Survey page in the report displays insights of the surveys created in [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)].
 The data on the page is displayed in tiles.
 You can filter the data by using the following filters:

 - **Select survey**: Select a survey to display data of the selected survey.
 By default, all surveys are selected.
 - **Date range**: Select a date range to display data in the selected date range.
 By default, the date range selected is from the earliest date to the latest date of the data available in the report page.